This post contains affiliate links for your convenience.

 - Cognitive flexibility, meaning your child’s ability to reflect on different ways of solving a problem and choose the most appropriate one.
 It also refers to your child’s ability to understand that different contexts/environments can have different rules.

-The good news is that you can work on the development of your child’s executive function skills at home.
+The good news is that you can work on the development of your child’s skills at home.
 Here are five easy ways to get started:

 Easy tips to improve your child’s executive function skills

 2) Make sure that your child has understood what they are supposed to do.
-Children with poor executive function skills have a harder time processing information, which means that it can be harder for them to solve problems other kids their age can easily deal with.
+Children with poor functions have a harder time processing information, which means that it can be harder for them to solve problems other kids their age can easily deal with.

 3) Make it easier for them to remember stuff.
-Children struggling with executive function skills forget things easily.
+Children struggling with poor skills forget things easily.
 These are the kids who will keep forgetting their stuff at school, or even keep forgetting where they kept their things!

 The good news is that there are easy ways to get them to remember things more easily.
 Using visual to-do lists is a fun and easy way for your child to remember the things they are expected to do.